I think there’s a massive problem at the core of Western society that results in so many of us feeling lonely.

 If you aren’t able to watch the video now, keep reading for my summary.
 And make sure to check out the New Human Summit here.
 All of the recordings are available for a limited time.

 The antidote to loneliness: Understanding you’re a social creature

-It’s important to understand the importance of taking responsibility for your own personal development, to believe that everything happens for a reason.
+It’s important to take responsibility for your own personal development, to believe that everything happens for a reason.
 Too often we rely on other people rather than taking control of our own destiny.